ibm-cloud-docs/discovery-data/connect.md

 After the crawl begins, you are directed to the [Collection overview](/docs/services/discovery-data?topic=discovery-data-collection-overview#collection-overview), which updates as documents are added to the collection.

-If you are crawling Chinese language websites, enter `UTF-8` as the character set in the **Code page to use** field.
-{: tip}

 ### Upload data
 {: #upload-data}

 Use this option to upload data you have stored locally.
 Only documents supported by {{site.data.keyword.discovery-data_short}} are crawled; all others are ignored.
 {: shortdesc}

-See [Supported document types](/docs/services/discovery-data?topic=discovery-data-collections#collections) for the list of available data sources you can use to create collections.
+See [Supported document types](/docs/services/discovery-data?topic=discovery-data-collections#collections) for the list of available data sources you can use to create collections and the file size limit.
 After the upload begins, you are directed to the [Collection overview](/docs/services/discovery-data?topic=discovery-data-collection-overview#collection-overview), which updates as documents are added to the collection.

 ## Configuring document level security